danhetrick/perl-ircd/README.md

 		<max_targets>4</max_targets>
 		<max_channels>15</max_channels>
 		<info>Raven IRCd</info>
+		<admin>Raven IRCd 0.025</admin>
+		<admin>The operator of this server didn't set up the admin option.</admin>
+		<admin>Sorry!</admin>
+		<description>Raven IRCd 0.025</description>
 	</config>

-Multiple `config` elements can be set, though it may confuse the server (and you!).
+Multiple `config` elements can be set (although they must be in separate files; see [Restrictions](#restrictions)), though it may confuse the server (and you!).
 Configuration files are processed in order;  for example, if a file is imported with the `import` element, it will be loaded before any other elements following the `import` element are loaded.
 As an example, let's say that you have two configuration files that you want to use, `mysettings.xml` and `othersettings.xml`.

 	<!-- mysettings.xml -->
 	<?xml version="1.0" encoding="UTF-8"?>